xiaoxurong/tsv-guided-AI-hallucination-mitigation/README.md

 (University of Wisconsin-Madison)

-## To-do and questions:

-In the original paper, the steering vector is inserted at layer 9 by default.
-They create a tsv for every layer initially but only train one specific layer at a time (-str_layer).
-But the detection calculate the centroids using the final layer.
-This would be find for detection, but if we are implement the prototype interpolation at later 9, we might need layer 9 prototype?
-We might want to save the prototype from the same layer where we are doing the steering?

 ## Overview

 This project extends the Truthfulness Separator Vector (TSV) framework (Park et al., 2025) from a passive detection mechanism into an active inference-time mitigation strategy.